Wahe3bru/mm-github-pages-starter/_portfolio/Communicating-commute.md

 - avoid sitting in traffic and
 - get fit and healthy.

 When I started cycling to work in 2014, my office was 6km away and I enjoyed (recently created) bicycle paths for most of the way.
 My office then moved to the CBD which increased my commute distance to just under 12km.
 By then I had been commuting to work (both office and sites all over the Southern Suburbs) for about 3 years.
-I started using Strava to record my daily commute in December of 2016.
+I started using [Strava](https://www.strava.com/athletes/18377851) to record my daily commute in December of 2016.

 Quick note:
-2017 displays my average work commute for the year.
+2017 would be my typical work commute for the year, the route I had taken for 2 years.
 In 2018 I studied At [EDSA](https://explore-datascience.net) which was about 8km from home.
 In 2019 I started a new job that was located in Tygerberg Office Park, 20km away from home.
-I have wanted to commute but unfortunately personal safety was a concern from both family and from experienced cyclists. <br>
+I have wanted to commute but unfortunately personal safety was a concern from both family and from speaking to experienced cyclists. <br>
-The notebook can be found (here)[]
+The notebook can be found (here)[https://github.com/Wahe3bru/CommunicatingCommute]

 {% include gallery caption="Here are some graphs from the EDA" %}